jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 The major scale is a seven note diatonic scale with semitones between degrees 3-4 and 7-1.
+Not coincidentally,
-Canonically, all the major scale degrees are major or perfect intervals.
+all the major scale degrees are major or perfect intervals.

 <div class="table-wrapper" markdown="block">